-The following represents the Organization's financial assets at December 31, 2022:
+The following represents the Organization's financial assets at December 31, 2023:

+Financial assets at year end: .
+4=0.4=0

+Cash and cash equivalents \$ 470,158

+Pledge receivable 43,345

-Financial assets at year end: Cash and cash equivalents Pledge receivable \$ 665,365 50,000 Total resources available: 715,365 Less amounts not available to be used within Donor restrictions: Temporary purpose restrictions one yea ar: (205,693) 1 2 1 ( -))
+Less amounts not available to be used within one year:

+Donor restrictions:

+Total resources available:

+Temporary purpose restrictions (138,260)
-Financial assets available to meet general

-expenditures over the next twelve months
+Financial assets available to meet general expenditures over the next twelve months \$ 375,243

-The Organization's goal is to maintain financial assets to meet at least 90 days of general expenditures which are, on average, approximately, \$96,000.
-Additionally, it strives to maintain financial assets to also meet at least 90 days of programmatic expenditures which are, on average, approximately \$273,000.
+The Organization's goal is to maintain financial assets to meet at least 90 days of general expenditures.
+Additionally, it strives to maintain financial assets to also meet at least 90 days of programmatic expenditures.
 The Organization has a policy to structure its financial assets to be available as general and programmatic expenditures are incurred.